 Lawyers in the U.S.

 Unlike many other common law countries, the United States does not differentiate between lawyers who plead in court and those who do not.
 For example, in the United Kingdom the former are titled barristers and the latter solicitors.
-However, in the U.S., terms such as lawyer and attorney can refer to either profession.
+In the United States, however, terms such as lawyer and attorney can refer to either profession.

 Oversupply in the U.S. legal industry